changm/SilkDocs/silk.md

 As of this writing, both Firefox OS and OS X create their own hardware specific *Hardware Vsync Thread* that executes after a vsync has occured.
 OS X creates one *Hardware Vsync Thread* per **CVDisplayLinkRef**.
 We create one **CVDisplayLinkRef** per **Display**, thus two **Display** objects will have two independent *Hardware Vsync Threads*.
+On Windows, we have to create a new platform *thread* that waits for DwmFlush().
+Once the thread wakes up from DwmFlush(), the actual vsync timestamp is retrieved from DwmGetCompositionTimingInfo(), which is the timestamp that is actually passed into the compositor and refresh driver.

 When a vsync occurs on a **Display**, the *Hardware Vsync Thread* callback fetches all **CompositorVsyncDispatchers** associated with the **Display**.
 Each **CompositorVsyncDispatcher** is notified that a vsync has occured with the vsync's timestamp.